 The RFCs have another effect on the organization.
 The process seeks a consent-based environment, not a consensus-based one.
 If some people care about a topic a lot and come up with a written document that explains many things in detail, everyone can (and should) trust them.
 The authors shouldn't wait for everyone's confirmation of their proposal.
 When they get enough feedback, they should be able to continue further with or abandon the idea.
 It's their decision.
 Since they prepared the doc and collected many comments on it, they can have a better judgment.

 The process brings accountability, as well.
 Whoever writes the proposal should be kept accountable.
 When people know that they will be accountable, they tend to approach more carefully and consider different aspects seriously.
-Holding someone accountable doesn't mean that there will be a blame in case of failure.
-It only means that they have to follow up on their proposals, make sure it results in some way, and answer questions on the way.
+Holding someone accountable doesn't mean that there will be blame in case of failure.
+It only means that they have to follow up on their proposals, make sure it results in some way, and answer questions along the way.
 Also, most of the time, the RFC process is separated from the implementation process.
 While the author is accountable for the RFC itself, the implementation can be done by different people, and the RFC author might not be involved in it at all.

-These hidden gems of writing the idea in a structured way and asking people for comments afterward prevents many endless debates.
+These hidden gems of writing the idea in a structured way and asking people for comments afterward prevent many endless debates.
 The culture changes with it as well.
 Instead of endless debates, we create discussions and solutions based on facts.
 The process prevents people from talking and doing nothing.
 Even though the RFC process might not be perfect itself, writing is enough to halt the endless and meaningless discussions.
 It also helps build trust in the community.
-So, if you are new to the RFC system, start with writing down your proposal.
+So, if you are new to the RFC system, start by writing down your proposal.
 I'm pretty sure that the result will be way better than expected.

 Complement with Bias for Action to learn the balance between contemplation and taking an action.